-On behalf of the National Ready Mixed Concrete Association (NRMCA), I am writing to submit comments on the May 28, 2019 Federal Motor Carrier Safety Administration ("FMCSA") advanced notice of proposed rulemaking titled "Safe Integration of Automated Driving Systems-Equipped Commercial Motor Vehicles" ("proposal").
-(See 84 Fed.
-Reg.
-24449)
+On behalf of the National Ready Mixed Concrete Association (NRMCA), I am writing to submit comments on the February 6, 2020 U.S. Department of Transportation ("DOT") notice of request for comments titled "Ensuring American Leadership in Automated Vehicle Technologies: Automated Vehicles 4.0 (AV 4.0)" ("notice").

 NRMCA was founded on December 26, 1930, and today represents an industry with more than 2,250 companies and subsidiaries that employ more than 135,000 American workers who manufacture and deliver ready mixed concrete.
 The Association represents both national and multinational companies that operate in every congressional district in the United States.
 The industry includes more than 77,500 ready mixed concrete trucks and 6,500 ready mixed concrete plants.
-Roughly 85% of all U.S. ready mixed concrete companies are small businesses.
+Roughly eighty-five percent of all U.S. ready mixed concrete companies are small businesses.

 The ready mixed concrete industry manufactures a construction material vital for constructing our built environment.
 From roads and bridges, to homes and high-rises, our built environment could not be realized without the use of ready mixed concrete.
 This important building material is created by combining fine and coarse aggregates, cement and water inside a rotating concrete mixer drum, positioned atop a commercial motor vehicle chassis.
-Currently, the vast majority (98 percent) of American ready mixed concrete markets employ single-unit concrete mixer trucks operating on between 2- to 7-axels1 to deliver ready mixed concrete to its point of placement.
+Currently, the vast majority (ninety-eight percent) of American ready mixed concrete markets employ single-unit concrete mixer trucks operating on between 2- to 7-axels2 to deliver ready mixed concrete to its point of placement.
 These trucks are defined as vocational, heavy-duty, class 8, single unit trucks.
-In 2018 alone, the industry is estimated to have produced more than 360 million cubic yards of ready mixed concrete, representing a value in excess of \$40 billion.
+In 2019 alone, the industry is estimated to have produced more than 375 million cubic yards of ready mixed concrete,3 representing a value in excess of \$40 billion.
 Virtually every construction project in America uses at least some ready mixed concrete.